-The weather and climate risk scenario may stress the management and resilience of the NEM, in its current state, in a number of possible ways:
+The weather and climate risk scenario stresses the management and resilience of the NEM, in its current state, in the following ways:

 - The extreme conditions were beyond historical experience.
-Recent climate data used for the assessment of risk does not sufficiently capture future record-breaking extremes. - The extreme conditions were under-forecast (the magnitude or severity of recordbreaking conditions were forecast, but conditions on the day exceeding those in all available forecast products). - The available climate projections lack comprehensive assessments of changes to relevant future extremes-specifically a lack of dynamical downscaling and the creation

-- of suitable worse-case scenarios involving compound extreme events.
-As such, a compound extreme scenario was not deliberatively canvassed and had not been considered plausible for grid planning and investment purposes. - Extreme stress on generation and transmission assets in the network, extending beyond its typical operational envelope, which is based upon historical climate and experience (Based on current temperature ratings for operational assets). - Lack of coordinated response across emergency services and interconnected/crossdependent critical infrastructure and systems - due to a lack of coordinated scenario planning across relevant interdependent agencies. - Large losses from businesses similarly unprepared for the extreme conditions due to inappropriate scenario planning and stress testing. - Loss of life from outages related to heatwaves and bushfires.
+Recent climate data used for the assessment of risk does not sufficiently capture future record-breaking extremes. - The extreme conditions were under-forecast (the magnitude or severity of recordbreaking conditions were forecast, but conditions on the day exceeding those in all available forecast products). - Extreme stress on generation and transmission assets in the network, extending beyond its typical operational envelope, which is based upon historical climate and experience (Based on current temperature ratings for operational assets). - Lack of coordinated response across emergency services and interconnected/crossdependent critical infrastructure and systems - due to a lack of coordinated scenario planning across relevant interdependent agencies. - Large losses from businesses similarly unprepared for the extreme conditions due to inappropriate scenario planning and stress testing. - Loss of life from outages related to heatwaves and bushfires.